scalar/scalar/documentation/integrations/fastify.md

 <http://localhost:3000/reference>

 That’s it, you made it!
 You can keep adding routes to Fastify now and the reference will keep in sync with them.

+For Additional hooks you can learn more about [route's options](https://fastify.dev/docs/latest/Reference/Routes/#routes-options) interface.

 ## Customize everything (optional)